 When your specialist performs a root canal, he removes the soft center of the tooth because it’s infected, inflamed, or has sustained an injury.
 So even though the pulp is no longer there, the crown will still be able to function.

-However, it does weaken the tooth, and your dentist will recommend you have a dental crown placed on top to create additional support for the tooth.
+However, it weakens the tooth, and your dentist will recommend placing a dental crown on top to create additional support for the tooth.

 Multiple elements can harm your pulp, like: